 According to a CNN poll, “58 Percent of Americans Oppose Abortion in All or Most Cases.”
-But our country may elect the most pro-abortion president we’ve ever had.
+So, surely, we’ll elect a pro-life president, right?
+Actually, our country may elect the most pro-abortion president we’ve ever had.
 Why?

 Some don’t believe our next commander-in-chief will significantly influence abortion in America.
 But the fact is, our next president will impact unborn lives here and around the world for the next 25-50 years (tweet that!).
 Here’s why:

 The U.S. House of Representatives has passed some great pro-life bills.
 They include the Born-Alive Abortion Survivors Protection Act, the Pain-Capable Unborn Child Protection Act, and the No Taxpayer Funding of Abortion Act.
 Unfortunately, the Senate can block them, and the president can veto them.

 U.S. Presidents Appoint Supreme Court Justices